po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How do you know when to use a "for ... of" loop
+  * ☝️ How do you know when to use a `for...of` loop?

-  * 🙋 While it generally depends on the situation, "for ... of" loops help most when you need to iterate through key/value pairs in an object
+  * 🙋 While it generally depends on the situation, `for...of` loops help most when you need to iterate through key-value pairs in an object.

   * ☝️ What can we do if we don't completely understand this?

-  * 🙋 We can refer to supplemental material, read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), and stick around for Office Hours to ask for help.
+  * 🙋 We can refer to supplemental material, read the [MDN Web Docs on for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), and stick around for office hours to ask for help.

 * Answer any questions before proceeding to the next activity.

 ### 16. Instructor Demo: Rest and Spread Operators (5 min)

-* Open [Ins_Rest_and_Spread](../../../../01-Class-Content/09-NodeJS/01-Activities/23-Ins_Rest_and_Spread/index.js) in your browser and demonstrate the following:
+* Open `23-Ins_Rest_and_Spread/index.js` in your browser.

 * Run `node index.js` from the command line and demonstrate the following:

-#### Rest Parameters

-  * 🔑 When we run the file we notice that we get output for a few different operations: without the rest operator, with the rest operator, without spread, and with spread.
+  * 🔑 When we run the file, we get output for a few different operations: without the rest operator, with the rest operator, without spread, and with spread, as shown in the following example:

     ```js
     function add(x, y) {